 Internal Sales Office Review of Internal Sales Activity

-The rate development, accounting and rate charging practices for internal sales activity must comply with OMB Uniform Guidance regulations and the rates should fully cover, but not exceed, costs.
+The rate development, accounting and rate charging practices for internal sales activity must comply with OMB Uniform Guidance CFR number 2 CFR 200 regulations and the rates should fully cover, but not exceed, costs.

 The Internal Sales Office reviews rates on a periodic basis determined by the risk profile and frequency defined below.
 The review process includes an engagement letter which outlines the role and responsibilities of the Internal Sales Office and the recharge center, the documentation necessary and the activity under review.
-The process also includes a final report that summarizes the review and findings (if applicable).
+The process also includes a final report that summarizes the review and findings.

 Internal Sales review process:

 The frequency of the Internal Sales Office review is based on the risk profile.
-The frequency of the reviews may be sooner based on severity of the recharge center’s prior reviews compliance issues or by request from the unit.
+The frequency of the reviews may be more frequent based on severity of the recharge center’s prior reviews compliance issues, Internal Audit Plan or by request from the unit.

-Review Frequency Frequency Minimal Risk Low Risk Medium Risk High Risk (# of Years) No Review required 5 to 7 3 to 4 2
+Review Frequency Frequency Minimal Risk Low Risk Medium Risk High Risk (# of Years) No Review required 5 to 8 3 to 5 2 to 4

-The Internal Sales Officer sends an Engagement Letter (link to sample letter) to the recharge center.
+The Internal Sales Analyst sends an Engagement Letter to the recharge center.
 The letter includes the activity being reviewed, the review period, the objective of the review, the process and what documents are necessary for the review.

-The Internal Sales Officer analyzes the rate development and associated financial documents that are received from the recharge center.
-The Internal Sales Officer meets with the recharge center unit to discuss process, answer any questions and ask any questions about the activity to gain a clearer understanding.
+The Internal Sales Analysts reviews the rate development and associated financial documents that are received from the recharge center.
+The Internal Sales Analyst meets with the recharge center unit to discuss process, answer any questions and ask any questions about the activity to gain a clearer understanding of the activity.

-The Internal Sales Officer completes the checklist (link to sample checklist).
+The Internal Sales Analyst completes the checklist.
 This is a quantitative summary of activity being reviewed.
 This form is the basis to determine the narrative associated with the compliance memo.

-The Internal Sales Officer drafts the compliance memo (link to sample memo).
-This memo includes the activity/areas reviewed, a summary and rating of findings (if applicable), the policy/procedure included in the review, and the resolution to satisfy the finding.
+The Internal Sales Analyst drafts the compliance memo.
+This memo includes the activity and the area reviewed.
+A summary and range of findings, the policy/procedure included in the review, and the resolution to satisfy the finding.

-Internal Sales reviews serve several purposes and are designed to result in greater awareness of policies, procedures and best practices.
-The review is also designed to highlight opportunities that will enhance compliance or efficiencies related to rate development, overall management and monitoring of the internal sales activity.
+Internal Sales reviews serve several purposes and are designed to result in greater awareness of policies, procedures and best business practices.
+The review is also designed to highlight opportunities that will enhance compliance, efficiencies related to rate development, overall management and monitoring of the internal sales activity.